DenisNikocevic/Financial-Well-being-survey-study/README.md

 •The total number of respondents in the survey is 6,394, with the main study being fielded in late 2016.<br/>

-•The main hypothesis that i will be testing in my research is that financial literacy is a better predictor of financial well being than income.<br/>
+•The main hypothesis that I will be testing in my research is that financial literacy is a better predictor of financial well being than income.<br/>
 </details>